-This tutorial uses a processing workflow that searches the online mzCloud and ChemSpider databases and the local mzVault library and Extractables and Leachables mass list that come with the application.
+This tutorial uses a processing workflow that searches the online mzCloud and ChemSpider databases and the local Extractables and Leachables mass list that comes with the application.
 To run the online searches, your processing computer must have unblocked access to the databases on the Internet.

-To verify that your computer has access to the online databases
+✤ To verify that your computer has access to the online databases